5/29 in Yankee History

 1934: The Yankees purchase – some would say rent – veteran spitballer Burleigh Grimes from the Pittsburgh Pirates.
 After 10 appearances with the Yankees, the Yanks will release Grimes and the Pirates will reobtain him.

 1928: At the Stadium‚ the Yankees sweep a pair from Washington‚ 3-2 and 12-3.
-A bases-loaded triple by leo Durocher (below) in the opener gives George Pipgras (8-1) the win.
+Leo Durocher’s bases-loaded triple in the opener gives George Pipgras (8-1) the win.

 Lou Gehrig and Babe Ruth both slug a pair of homers in the nitecap: Lou hits his 9th in the 3rd‚ off Washington starter Milt Gaston‚ then Ruth and Gehrig hit back-to-back dingers in the 4th off Lloyd Brown.
 Ruth adds his 18th off Brown in the 7th.
 Earle Combs also goes long.